QueenBeeSC/swarm.city-Terminal/README.md

 --------------- | ---------------- | ------
 Click on the profile avatar or nickname > create a backup > download and/or ipfs | Click on the profile avatar or nickname delete this user > continue | Click on the profile avatar or nickname > logout

-> ## Delete this user

-Select delete this user to switch between wallets.
-At this time, the Terminal can load contents from only one wallet at a time.
-When deleting a user the contents of the wallet will remain intact.
-Any IPFS-hash or backup download created will retain it's merit and can be used to reload the account after deletion.